Insights from the Upanishads: Roots of World Literature

 The Upanishads therefore turn the seeker inward.
 They suggest that the highest truth cannot be reached only through action, wealth or social status.
 It must be realized through knowledge of the self.

-This inward turn is one reason the Upanishads remain important in literary history.
+This inward turn is one reason they remain important in literary history.
 Much later literature often explores inner conflict, memory, identity and self-awareness.

 The Upanishads stand near the beginning of that long tradition.
 They show that the inner life can become the central subject of serious writing.